IMPORTANT SAFETY INFORMATION

 - You should not receive FASLODEX if you have had an allergic reaction to any of the ingredients in FASLODEX.
-Symptoms of an allergic reaction to FASLODEX may include itching, swelling of your face, lips, tongue, or throat, or trouble breathing
+Symptoms of an allergic reaction to FASLODEX may include: itching; swelling of your face, lips, tongue, or throat; trouble breathing

-- The most common side effects were: injection site pain, nausea, muscle, joint, and bone pain, headache, tiredness, hot flashes, vomiting, loss of appetite, weakness, cough, constipation, shortness of breath, and increased liver enzymes
+The most common side effects of FASLODEX include: injection site pain; nausea; muscle, joint, and bone pain; headache; tiredness; hot flashes; vomiting; loss of appetite; weakness; cough; shortness of breath, constipation; and increased liver enzymes.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.